 The Myphoner queueing system inspires that confidence.
-It prioritises like this:
+It prioritizes like this:

 Otherwise, pick from unscheduled and new leads, optionally sorted by any attribute.

-Further, locks and claims makes sure that no two agents can call the same lead at the same time.
+Further, locks and claims make sure that no two agents can call the same lead at the same time.

-The Myphoner queue view.
-Upcoming calls are shown here in prioritised order.
+The Myphoner queue tab in the lead view.
+Upcoming calls are shown here in prioritized order.

 The queueing works on a list-by-list basis, so when you are calling leads in one list, you'll only get leads queued from that list, until you change lists.

 You can filter certain leads from your queues - useful if you for example want to focus on new leads for some time.

 Myphoner provides a simple filtering mechanism for your queues.
 You can filter by

 New leads - will include all new (untouched) leads from the list in your queue

 Postponed and unscheduled leads - will make sure postponed leads (that were set for follow-up after some time) are included in the queue at the time their follow-up is due.